Deborah Washington Brown: Personal life

-In addition to her technological achievements, Brown was also an accomplished classical pianist.
+Brown was an accomplished classical pianist, having earned a level 10 certification from The Royal Conservatory of Music.
 Throughout her career in computer science, Brown continued to study and teach piano, playing at Carnegie Hall and excelling in competitions.
 When asked by her daughter about what she would do if she knew she couldn't fail, Brown stated how she would "tour the world playing Rachmaninoff."

-Brown married Ruel “Rula” Brown on May 26, 1979.
-They have two daughters.
+Brown married Ruel “Rula” Brown on May 26, 1979; they met while she was at Harvard and he was a mechanical engineering student at the Wentworth Institute of Technology.
+They had two daughters.
+She died in Atlanta on June 5, 2020 due to pancreatic cancer.